-Measurement and valuation of allowance for credit lossesDescription of the MatterAs of January 2, 2022, the Company's allowance for credit losses was \$11.9 million against a gross receivables balance of \$174.4 million.
+Description of the As of January 2, 2022, the Company's allowance for credit losses was \$11.9 million against a gross receivables balance of \$174.4 million.
 As discussed in Note 4 to the consolidated financial statements, the Company's gross receivables primarily consist of amounts due from franchisees related to royalties, advertising fees, leases, and equipment notes, as well as gift card receivables due from third-party vendors.
 The carrying amount of receivables, net of the allowance, represents the total amount expected to be collected over the life of the receivables.
-Included in the allowance for credit losses are specific reserves against account balances due from franchisees which are deemed to be "at-risk" based primarily on payment delinquency.How We Addressed the Matter in Our AuditAuditing the allowance for credit losses was complex due to the judgmental nature and the degree of subjectivity involved with evaluating management's assessment of subjectivity.How We Addressed the Matter in Our AuditWe obtained an understanding, evaluated the design and tested the operating effectiveness of controls over the establishment of allowance for credit losses, including the conscilections by performing a retrospective analysis over past due balances.
-We also tested management's evaluation of the creditworthiness of franchisees with material at-risk balances based on management's assumptions regarding the collectability of the balances.
+Included in the allowance for credit losses are specific reserves against account balances due from franchisees which are deemed to be "at-risk" based primarily on payment delinquency.

+Auditing the allowance for credit losses was complex due to the judgmental nature and the degree of subjectivity involved with evaluating management's assessment of the collectability of at-risk receivables.
+In addition to historical collection data, such assessments of the amounts expected to be collected include franchisee-specific evaluations of creditworthiness, which involve a high level of subjectivity.